-As a reward to the soldiers who fought on the side of O'Donnell, the Queen has decreed that " all the generals and officers who are wounded shall be immediately raised a grade; that the soldiers who distinguished themselves shall be decorated with the cross of Marie Isabella Louise, and pensioned at the rate of thirty reals per month for life; and that those who are wounded shall have a pension of sixty reals, and those disabled for service, six reals per day."
+As a reward to the soldiers who fought on the side of O'Donnell, the Queen has decreed that " all the generals and officers who are wounded shall be immediately raised a grade; that the soldiers who distinguished themselves shall be decorated with the cross of Marie Isabella Louise, and pensioned at the rate of thirty reals por month for life; and that those who are wounded shall have a pension of sixty reals, and those disabled for service, six reals per day."
 That part of the National Guard which opposed the populace is included in these rewards.
-The Queen has distributed 30,000 cigars to the troops.
+The Queen has distributed 80,000 cigars to the troops.
 The French ambassador, on the 17th, paid a visit to the palace to congratulate the Queen and General O'Donnell.
 Several officers have been assassinated in Madrid.
 The Government is aware that an immense quantity of arms still remain in the hands of the people, and domiciliary visits are to be made.
 A decree posted in the streets forbids the assemblage of six persons, and declares that all who are found to possess any weapons of defence shall be brought before a council of war.

-A despatch from Marseilles says :--- "Whole families of the inhabitants of Barcelona have taken refuge here.
-At the moment of their departure from that city, on the 19th instant, great agitation prevailed there."
-The Gazette publishes a number of documents emanating from the members of the new Government.
-One of them is a circular of the Minister of Finance, M. Cantero, stating that it is the will of the Queen that the laws voted by the Constituent Cortes should be respected and executed, without excepting the desamortizacion law, "the provisions of which are so beneficial to the popular classes."
+should be respected and executed, without excepting the desamortizacion law, "the provisions of which are so beneficial to the popular classes."

-M. Martinez, the new Civil Governor of the province, has likewise addressed a proclamation to the inhabitants of Madrid, appealing to the patriotism and wisdom of the majority of the National Guard, and to the good sense of all, and demanding their support "to assist him in combating the enemics of public repose, who destroy the factories, render all labour impossible, and burn provisions, in order afterwards to speculate on the misery and despair of the famished people."
+M. Martinez, the new Civil Governor of the province, has likewise addressed a proclamation to the inhabitants of Madrid, appealing to the patriotism and wisdom of the majority of the National Guard, and to the good sense of all, and demanding their support "to assist him in combating the enemies of public repose, who destroy the factories, render all labour impossible, and burn provisions, in order afterwards to speculate on the misery and despair of the famished people."